Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

 ### Deferred (Optional, not required to ship rebates)
 - [ ] **LPPOracleAdapter** (USD oracle with staleness & deviation guards) — *deferred*
 - [ ] **LPPRouter.recenterAndMint()** (atomic re‑center + mint) — *deferred*
+– [ ] Test edge cases if anyone else (other than minters/treasury-address) can burn/withdraw funds from Rebate Vault, Treasury, Pool more than they minted… (test callbacks as well)...
+– [ ] Find all possible exploits (callbacks/etc) (from forking code, etc)… Then, go through each code and delete “y.|_|”

 ---